yuhenghuang/yuhenghuang.github.io/source/_posts/random-point-in-circle.md

 \\[ F(d) = d^2 \\]
 , which just has a close-form inverse function.

-The idea furtherly simplified, or eliminated, the binary search part.
+The idea further simplified, or eliminated, the binary search part.

 ```java
 public class RandomPointInCircle {